Hasan73527/CrudOpreationDotNetCore/README.md

 # Microsoft.EntityFrameworkCore.Tools
 # Microsoft.EntityFrameworkCore.sqlserver

-# Go to the tool then get packedge manager console
+# Go to the tool then NuGet packedge manager then packedge manager console
-# Add-migration
+# Add-migration Initial
+# if update database the

 # if all complete build  and then run
 #if any problem please inform me all time avilable 7352780176